Wednesday, December 19, 2007

 Wedding in Tuart Lawn

-Beside Bradley Martin, the bridegroom, the rest are all the relatives of the bride.
-Five flew from Malaysia.
+Aside from Bradley Martin, the groom, everyone is a relative of the bride.
+Five of them flew in from Malaysia.

-This wedding was a departure from the usual wedding I have attended which are either in church building or some enclosed buildings.
+This wedding was quite a departure from the usual ones I have attended which are typically held in churches or some enclosed venues.

-I was surprised that the vow has excluded phrases that I am used to such as "..for better and for worse..... for richer and poorer... till death doth us part".
-I remember it ended with "as long as we shall both live".
+I was surprised that the vow left out the familiar phrases that I am used to hearing such as "for better or for worse, for richer or poorer, till death do us part".
+Instead, I recall it ended with a simpler phrase "as long as we shall both live".

 Model Father